AthiraSreenath/AthiraSreenath/README.md

 I am a Data Scientist who
 - loves to solve complex problems in diverse domains
 - plays with all kinds of data - structured and unstructured
-- at the end of the day, a student who's taking small steps each day in the huge exciting world of AI
+- is a student who's taking small steps each day in the huge exciting world of AI

 **Toolkit**: